NikaNiko/feathers-acl/README.md

 ### Owner

-Give access only for owner.
+Give access only to owner.
 Makes request to GET route and checks `ownerField`.
-First of all set:
+First of all, set:

 ```
 app.configure(acl(config, { mongooseConnection: db }));